ROCm/rocBLAS/docs/reference/memory-alloc.rst

 The environment variable ``ROCBLAS_DEVICE_MEMORY_SIZE`` is used to set how much memory to preallocate:

 - If > 0, sets the default handle device memory size to the specified size (in bytes)
-- If == 0 or unset, lets rocBLAS manage device memory, using a default size (like 32MB), and expanding it when necessary
+- If == 0 or unset, lets rocBLAS manage device memory, using a default size (like 32MiB or 128MiB), and expanding it when necessary

 Functions for Manually Setting Memory Size
 ===========================================